-The functioning of our society is nowadays bound to a secure, reliable and economic electricity supply.
+The functioning of our society is bound to a secure, reliable and economic electricity supply.
+Not only for future developments like the advancement of digitalization but also to gain the corresponding benefits, the availability of the infrastructure and therefore a secure power supply is an essential prerequisite.
 Besides the availability of sufficient generation capacities for satisfaction of electricity demand, appropriate grid capacities for transmission and distribution of electricity must be available.

-In liberalised environment of European electricity industry and with a goal of an integrated European electricity market, in face of changed general conditions, transmission grid operators are facing new challenges.
-Besides the market price-based power plant operation, rising electricity consumption, new power plants and above all, erection of volatile renewable energies (e.g. wind energy) influence significantly power flux and load in transmission grids.
+In liberalised environment of European electricity industry and with a goal of an integrated European electricity market (q. v. „Clean Energy for All Europeans“ package of the european commission), in face of changing general conditions, transmission grid operators are facing new challenges every day.
+Besides the market price-based power plant operation, rising electricity consumption, new power plants and above all, locally concentrated erection of volatile renewable energies (e.g. wind energy) influence significantly power flux and load in transmission grids.
 Overall, increasing and strongly fluctuating grid loads and consequently noticeably rising requirements for electricity grids are reported.

-During the consultation period from mid of June to mid of July 2016, all relevant market participants had the opportunity to submit comments on the NDP 2016.
-After APG had processed and checked the comments on the NDP, it was submitted to E-Control Austria for approval at the beginning of September.
-The approved NDP was published at the end of 2016.
+During the consultation period from mid of June to mid of July 2017, all relevant market participants had the opportunity to submit comments on the NDP 2017.
+After APG had processed and checked the comments on the NDP, it was submitted to E-Control Austria for approval at the end of August.
+The approved NDP was published at the end of 2017.

-- Conversion of 390 km of transmission lines to a higher voltage level and installation of new conductors
+- Conversion of 100 km of transmission lines to a higher voltage level

-- Construction and expansion of numerous substations with approximately 150 switchyards at voltage levels of 380/220/110 kV
+- Construction and expansion of numerous substations with approximately 140 switchbays at voltage levels of 380/220/110 kV

 - Extensive line coordination and optimisation measures are being implemented within the framework of major projects, e.g. the 380-kV Salzburg line (construction of new lines over approximately 128 km), leading to the removal of ca. 400 km old, low-capacity lines